Private Jet Travel To Turkey (Türkiye)

 Tips for Visiting

-• Best Time to Visit: The best time to visit Sumela Monastery is during the spring (April to June) and autumn (September to October) when the weather is mild and the landscape is lush.
+• Best Time to Visit: The ideal periods to visit Sumela Monastery are spring (April to June) and autumn (September to October).
+During these times, the weather is mild and the landscape is lush.

 • Dress Appropriately: Wear comfortable hiking shoes and dress in layers, as the weather can change quickly in the mountains.